• Skip to primary navigation

 Bluffworks Chino Pants Review

 The Bluffworks Chino Pants.
 They cover your legs and provide a level of modesty suitable for most formal events and occasions where revealing one’s leg skin would not be very appropriate (or for just hiding your awesome and/or regrettable tattoos).
-Long did I scour the globe and the internets for the perfect pair of pants and long did I obsess over finding something that would become the single pair of long-sleeved shorts in my backpack.
+Long did I scour the globe and the internet for the perfect pair of pants and long did I obsess over finding something that would become the single pair of long-sleeved shorts in my backpack.

 I discovered said pants when I came across a small company called Bluffworks.
-The founder, Stefan Loble, shared my dream of the perfect pants and instead of searching for the grail he decided to forge it himself – and the Original Bluffworks were born (review here).
+The founder, Stefan Loble, shared my dream of the perfect pants, and instead of searching for the grail he decided to forge it himself – and the Original Bluffworks were born (review here).

 • Colors: Charcoal, Khaki, Stone, Gold, Blue